MohammadKamal223/MohammadKamal223/README.md

 - 💞️ I’m looking to collaborate on data science projects!
 - 📫 How to reach me by gmail! moh203.kamal@gmail.com!
 - 😄 Pronouns: he
-- ⚡ Fun fact: i enjoy trying new things!
+- ⚡ Fun fact: i like winter

 <!---
 MohammadKamal223/MohammadKamal223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.